ANNUAL GALA 2018

 Upon arrival, she studied at Philip Pocock Catholic Secondary School.
 The first few years were hard as she had little knowledge of the English language.
 But after only two years of high school, Izabella Tinc passed her college exams and entered the medical field at George Brown College.
 She then also met her husband, got married in 1997, and became a mother at the age of 19.

 In 2009 after the birth of her daughter, Izebella Tinc made a career change and started taking interest in photography.
 Today she offers her photography services at numerous charity events as well as for underprivileged families who can’t afford the service.

 A recipient of the Ontario Volunteer Award, Izabella Tinc currently resides in the Kitchener area.

-Rita Fragnito is a committed volunteer in her community, a single parent of two and an avid traveller.
+Rita Fragnito is a committed volunteer in her community, a single parent of two, and an avid traveler.

 Community service is dear to Rita Fragnito’s heart as it has been inspired by her family members.
 She is on the Executive Board of Club Italia Ladies Auxiliary where she has chaired the Miss Club Italia Ambassador Program for 5 years and mentored several young women.
 She is also on the Diversity & Inclusion Committee of Niagara Casinos and Down Syndrome Caring Parents Niagara.

 As a result of Rita Fragnito’s community service efforts, she was awarded the Niagara Falls Volunteer Recognition Award and the Ontario Volunteer Service Award.
 Her journey is continuing to take her in exciting directions.